Can you track a stolen laptop without GPS?

 What to do in the first 24 hours

 When a laptop is stolen or lost, speed matters.
-Here’s a practical workflow many IT teams follow.
-(Adjust to your policies and local laws.)
+Here is a practical first-day workflow many IT and operations teams follow.
+Adjust it to your own policies and local rules.

-- Confirm the asset: device name, serial/asset tag, assigned employee, and last known user.
+- Confirm the device: device name, serial or asset tag, assigned employee, and last known user.

-- Secure accounts: reset passwords, revoke sessions, rotate tokens, and lock down critical apps.
+- Secure accounts: reset passwords, revoke sessions, rotate tokens, and protect critical apps.

-- Trigger your incident process: create a ticket, assign an owner, and document all actions.
+- Start the incident process: open a ticket, assign an owner, and document each action.

-- Export evidence: last-known location + timestamps + audit logs for reporting and insurance workflows.
+- Export evidence: last-known location, timestamps, and location history for internal reporting or insurance workflows.

-What you can (and can’t) learn without GPS
+What you can and cannot learn without GPS

-Many people search “locate stolen laptops” expecting live GPS tracking.
-In reality, most business-grade tools focus on last-known active location and device activity logs.
+Many people expect live GPS tracking.
+In reality, most business-friendly tools focus on last-known active location and device activity logs.

 What you can learn